 Tool Selection: Power BI vs. Tableau in 2022

-Power BI and Tableau continue to dominate the financial dashboard landscape, each with distinct advantages:
+Power BI and Tableau continue to dominate the financial dashboard landscape, each with distinct advantages based on observations of their use in various enterprise settings:

 Microsoft Power BI